 Ever since, Yancey has explored the most basic questions and deepest mysteries of the Christian faith, taking millions of readers with him.
 Early on he crafted best-selling books such as Disappointment with God and Where is God When it Hurts? while also editing The Student Bible.
 He coauthored three books with the renowned surgeon Dr. Paul Brand.
 “No one has influenced me more,” he says.
 “We had quite a trade: I gave words to his faith, and in the process he gave faith to my words.”
 More recently, he has felt the freedom to explore central issues of the Christian faith, penning award-winning titles such as The Jesus I Never Knew, What’s So Amazing About Grace? and Prayer: Does It Make Any Difference?
 His books have garnered 13 Gold Medallion Awards from Christian publishers and booksellers.
-He currently has more than 15 million books in print, published in 35 languages worldwide.
+He currently has more than 15 million books in print, published in over 40 languages worldwide.

 Yancey worked as a journalist in Chicago for some twenty years, editing the youth magazine Campus Life while also writing for a wide variety of magazines including Reader’s Digest, Saturday Evening Post, National Wildlife, and Christianity Today.
 In the process he interviewed diverse people enriched by their personal faith, such as President Jimmy Carter, Habitat for Humanity founder Millard Fuller, and Dame Cicely Saunders, founder of the modern hospice movement.
 In 1992 he and his wife Janet, a social worker and hospice chaplain, moved to the foothills of Colorado.
 His writing took a more personal, introspective turn even as his activities turned outward.
 “Writing is such an introspective act that I found myself looking for ways to connect with the planet bodily.
 My interests include skiing, climbing mountains, mountain-biking, golf, international travel, jogging, nature, theology (in small doses), politics, literature, and classical music.”